Westfield Whitford City: 2016–2017

-The redevelopment opened on 20 September 2017, increasing the floor area of the complex to 84,759 m2, making it the third largest shopping centre in the northern side of Perth, behind Lakeside Joondalup Shopping City and Karrinyup Shopping Centre.
+The redevelopment opened on 20 September 2017, increasing the floor area of the complex to 84,759 m2, making it the third largest shopping centre in the northern side of Perth, behind Lakeside Joondalup and Karrinyup Shopping Centre.

-2019–2021

-On 13 January 2021, it was announced that Target would close its Whitford City store by mid-2021 after over 30 years, to be converted into Kmart.
-Shortly after that it was confirmed that a 24 hour Goodlife Health Clubs would open in the centre in November 2021, presumably in the former Lincraft.

-A new Aldi supermarket opened on 7 October 2020 between the Fresh Food Market and Target.

 Transport

 The centre is bounded by the major roads of Marmion Avenue and Whitfords Avenue in Hillarys.
-Bus routes 460, 461 and 462 also service the centre from the Whitfords railway station and Joondalup railway station.
+Multiple Transperth bus routes service the centre.
+441, 460, 461 and 462 run along Whitfords Ave, while 442 runs along Marmion Ave on the eastern side of the precinct.
+All routes connect to Whitfords railway station and Joondalup railway station.

+Future

+The centre has development approval for about 90 apartments and an office block, however no development has begun yet.

+Provisions for an expanded centre, including a David Jones Major, has been in development for multiple years, with no set construction date.